Financial Universe

 What is the connection between Embedded Finance and two recent regulatory milestones in Brazil: Pix and Open Banking?

-O Pix manages to bring another layer of leveling between the institutions that participate in this market, coming as an element that helps to give more strength to this package of offers that become possible in this new reality of Embedded Finance.
+Bruno Diniz: O Pix manages to bring another layer of leveling between the institutions that participate in this market, coming as an element that helps to give more strength to this package of offers that become possible in this new reality of Embedded Finance.

 Likewise, the Open Banking it's one of those layers.
 By making it possible for customer data to circulate among the institutions authorized to participate in this environment, he manages to unlock all this potential even more.

 If you are a player outside the financial segment, a delivery app, for example, you already have a much greater reading of your target audience.
-Let's say you're offering financial products for restaurants.
+Let's say you're offering financial services for restaurants.
 You will understand seasonality, know who has a good quota and how this would impact those who have to pay a loan.

 What countries are most advanced and have the greatest potential for Embedded Finance?

-We have very interesting cases in the United States.
+Bruno Diniz: We have very interesting cases in the United States.
 Looking at the ones that can make the biggest impact thanks to Embedded Finance, I can't help but mention the big techs that are adding financial services and products.

 However, I also believe that the Embedded Finance movement will help include players from very specialized niches.
 Here in Brazil, we already have solutions focused on waste pickers, for instance.
 Now we’ll start seeing more and more solutions appealing to specific niches such as self-employed professionals, truck drivers, etc. So different people will benefit from that phenomenon.